hechen/Waaatcher/README.md

 }
 ```

-Also, `FSEventFlags` is defined for wrap default unreadable `FSEventStreamEventFlags`.
+Also, `FSEventFlags` is defined as the wrapper of unreadable `FSEventStreamEventFlags`.